Best code review tools 2024

 • It is deployable on cloud and private servers, even without purchasing an enterprise plan.

-• Gitlab allows teams to set flexible review policies with varying permissions for code owners and teammates.
+• GitLab allows teams to set flexible review policies with varying permissions for code owners and teammates.

 • GitLab’s private repositories ensure a more secure development workspace.